twilbur1997/AWSLambdaTextMessageProject/README.md

 The IAM role in question is the default one that was created when we first created our Lambda function.
-It is being denied the action mobiletargeting:SendMessages on a specific resource, which is our Pinpoint Project.
+It is being denied the action mobiletargeting:SendMessages on a specific resource, mobiletargeting, which is our Pinpoint Project.

 Let's fix that now.